RaVeR76/BubbleBobbleBonkers/README.md

 ## **Conclusion**
 ---
+Took on any critique from my first project so hopefully I have ironed out the issues from it :)

-I feel taht I achieved so much with my wee game.
-I have had my ups and downs trying to work with Javascript I really love what it does and I know that my code can be simplified much better and neater but the more I learn, the better I'll become.
+I feel that I achieved so much with my wee game.
+I have had my ups and downs trying to work with **Javascript** I really love what it does and I know that my code can be simplified much better and neater but the more I learn, the better I'll become.
-I had never dealt with Javascript before the start of March so to produce what I have for this project has made me even more determined to succeed.
+I had never dealt with Javascript before the start of February so to produce what I have for this project has made me even more determined to succeed.
-My game works the way I wanted it too and I 98% of the time enjoyed everything about designing it to building it.
+My game works the way I wanted it to and I 98% of the time enjoyed everything about designing it to building it.
 The 2% was for my iOS Safari bug and my landscape view which really hurt because I was not expecting them.

-Took on any critique from my first project so hopefully I have ironed out the issues from it :)

 I've added some adult humour for the purposes of having a laugh but obviously if this was going to be seen by children I would remove it & keep it clean
+Overall, I really enjoyed developing this wee game into what it is now .... **A Wee Game ha ha :)**

-Hope my MS2 assessor is old like me so they appreciate the retro 80s game ha ha
+P.S.
+Hope my *MS2 assessor* is old like me so they appreciate the retro 80s game ha ha !

 ## **Credits**
 ---